rubyreferences/rubyref/language/modules-classes.md

 end
 ```

-The third one is in fact the same as the second, just utilizing the fact
+The third one is in fact the same as the second (passing method name to
-that `def` is an expression returning method name.
+`private`), just utilizing the fact that `def` is an expression
+returning method name.

 Note also that `public`, `private` and `protected` are not, in fact,
 keywords or some special syntax, they are just regular methods of